aaronmelton/DownloadRouterConfig/README.md

 1. This application is hard-coded to use the SSH2 protocol; If SSH v2 is not enabled on your router(s), you will need to add `ip ssh version 2` to your Cisco router(s) configuration and any associated access-list changes.
 2. A valid username/password.
 3. A text file containing hostnames or IP Addresses of your routers/switches, one entry per line.
-4. Environment variables for logging (LOG_LEVEL, LOG_PATH, LOG_PREFIX) OR you can hard-code the log_dict{} variables in the configuration section.
+4. Environment variables for logging (LOG_LEVEL, LOG_PATH) OR you can hard-code the log_dict{} variables in the configuration section.

 #### Assumptions
 1. This application was written for use on Cisco IOS devices and cannot be guaranteed to work on other makes/model routers.